lukejharmon/lanyon/chapters_preref/chapter10_birthdeath_pre.md

 ![Figure 10.4.
 Probability distributions of N(t) under A. pure birth, B. birth death after a short time, and C. birth-death after a long time.
 Image by the author, can be reused under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.]({{ site.baseurl }}/images/figure10-4.png)

-There are quite a few comparative methods that use clade species richness and age along with the distribution defined in 10.14 and 10.15 to make inferences about clade diversification rates (see chapter 11).
+There are quite a few comparative methods that use clade species richness and age along with the distributions defined in 10.14 and 10.15 to make inferences about clade diversification rates (see chapter 11).

 ## Section 10.3: Birth-death models and phylogenetic trees